What are Headphone Guides about?

 - USB-C port for charging the charging case.

 You need an active noise canceling headphone if you want to block the ambient low-frequency noise, like engine noise in the airplane.
+For example, AirPods Pro has ANC.

 Active noise canceling (ANC) is different from noise blocking/isolating, which passively blocks both high and low-frequency noises.